peterrod54/Utilities/README.md

 There are between 700 and 800 log-file types on any given Windows Server, _more depending upon installed applications and devices_.
 Yet, for many IT administrators, the focus is on only three log-file types: _Application, System_, and _Security_.

 When you consider the plethora of log-file types providing important information on the general health of your systems, it's evident that focusing on only _three_ is short-sighted.
-It is also evident that the notion of a log management solution becomes more than just a _nice to have_.
+It is also evident that the notion of having a log management solution becomes more than just a _nice to have_.

 The LogSpear utility is designed to pull _error, warning_ and _critical_ events, from every log file and output the results (as a CSV file) to the **_C:\temp_** folder.